Kingston, Jamaica

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "One option for finding a place to live in Kingston is to search online for rental listings.
 Websites such as Jamaica Classifieds, Jamaica Property Search, and Jamaica Real Estate Listings offer a variety of rental listings in Kingston.
 Additionally, you can contact local real estate agents who specialize in Kingston rentals.
 Additionally, you can look for rental postings on social media sites such as Facebook and Twitter.
-Finally, you can ask friends and family who live in Kingston for recommendations," explained one expat living in Kingston, Jamaica.
+Finally, you can ask friends and family who live in Kingston for recommendations," remarked one expat living in Kingston, Jamaica.

 What is a typical expat home or apartment like in Kingston?

 "Expat homes and apartments in Kingston typically feature modern amenities and are often located in secure, gated communities.
 Many expat homes and apartments have access to private pools, gyms, and other recreational facilities.
 Expat homes and apartments in Kingston are typically spacious and well-furnished, with air conditioning, modern appliances, and plenty of natural light.
-Expats in Kingston can also find homes and apartments with balconies or terraces, offering stunning views of the city and the Caribbean Sea," explained one expat living in Kingston, Jamaica.
+Expats in Kingston can also find homes and apartments with balconies or terraces, offering stunning views of the city and the Caribbean Sea," remarked one expat living in Kingston, Jamaica.

 What is the average cost of housing in Kingston?